3.1 Introduction to Network Participation

 Effective January 1, 2024, Psychoanalysts with a Psychoanalyst license are eligible in all commercial networks.

-Practitioners who are not eligible to contract with Highmark to participate in Highmark’s networks in Pennsylvania and Delaware may be eligible to provide services for certain government programs only (e.g., FEP and Medicare Advantage).
+Practitioners who are not eligible to contract with Highmark to participate in Highmark’s networks in Delaware and Pennsylvania may be eligible to provide services for certain government programs only (e.g., FEP and Medicare Advantage).

-Although acupuncturists are not eligible to contract with Highmark for our commercial and Medicare Advantage networks in Pennsylvania and Delaware, they are fully credentialed and contracted to provide services to FEP members only.
+Although acupuncturists are not eligible to contract with Highmark for our commercial networks in Delaware and Pennsylvania, they are fully credentialed and contracted to provide services to FEP and Medicare Advantage members only.

-Acupuncturists in New York are eligible across all networks.
+Acupuncturists in New York are eligible for Medicare Advantage, FEP, and commercial networks.

 Physician Assistants (PA-Cs) in Pennsylvania and New York are not eligible to participate in Highmark’s commercial or Medicare Advantage networks as independent practitioners; however, PA-Cs can bill as a rendering provider once they enumerate within Highmark’s systems.